syl20bnr/spacemacs-elpa-mirror/stable-melpa/magit-gh-pulls-readme.txt

 (add-hook 'magit-mode-hook 'turn-on-magit-gh-pulls)

 These are the bindings for pull requests, defined in magit-gh-pulls-mode-map:
-# g g --- refreshes the list of pull requests
+# g --- refreshes the list of pull requests
-# g f --- fetches the commits associated with the pull request at point
+# f --- fetches the commits associated with the pull request at point
-# g b --- helps you creating a topic branch from a review request
+# b --- helps you creating a topic branch from a review request
-# g m --- merges the PR on top of the current branch
+# m --- merges the PR on top of the current branch
-# g c --- creates a PR from the current branch
+# c --- creates a PR from the current branch
-# g o --- opens a pull request on GitHub in your default browser
+# o --- opens a pull request on GitHub in your default browser

 Then, you can do whatever you want with the commit objects associated with the pull request (merge, cherry-pick, diff, ...)

-When you create a new pull request, it will automatically open it on GitHub in your default browser.
-You can alter this behavior by customizing magit-gh-pulls-open-new-pr-in-browser
+When you create a new pull request, you can enable -w option to automatically open it on GitHub in your default browser.